fawda123/sf_trends/README.md

 * Differences in flow-normalized predictions and observed predictions - large differences between the two represent either a large effect of flow or an inappropriate flow variable
 * Differences in the magnitude of the modelled response between locations - differences can show the relative proportions of nitrogen species at each site.
 This is why the y-axis limits are constant for each response measure.
 * Differences by nutrient species - how do the plots change with the nutrient species given any of the above information?

+See [here](https://beckmw.shinyapps.io/sf_trends/) for an interactive application of model results.

 #### DIN